sly-francis005/SE_Day1_Assignment/README.md

 reliability- it ensures software performs as expected without bias especially for critical applications like healthcare ,finance. efficiency - it helps to optimize developer workflow while maintaining high quality standards. scalability and flexibility - it ensures that the system can handle an increased load without affecting performance. security - implement protection practice like authentication, authorization and encryption to secure users information.
-Identify and describe at least three key milestones in the evolution of software engineering.

 2.Identify and describe at least three key milestones in the evolution of software engineering.
 .mastering complexity
 Mastering process